Business leaders give thumbs up to new BOJ governor

 Keith Duncan — co-chair of the Economic Programme Oversight Committee (EPOC)

 “EPOC welcomes Richard into the role of governor.
-He brings tremendous experience to the private sector and public service of Jamaica.
-We acknowledge his passion and drive to continue in lending his skills and expertise acquired in business over the years in an effort to ensure the continued strengthening of the economy.
-Through his contribution via this new chapter, we look forward to his renowned success in the continued strengthening of driving the monetary policy for our country”.
+He brings tremendous experience from the private sector and has delivered significant public service to Jamaica.
+We acknowledge his passion and drive to continue in bringing his skills and expertise acquired in business over the years to the Bank of Jamaica to ensure the continued strengthening of the economy.
+Through his contribution via this new chapter, we look forward to his success in the continued strengthening of monetary policy for our country.”

 Howard Mitchell — president of the Private Sector Organisation of Jamaica (PSOJ)